The Dunkl-Laplace transform and Macdonald's hypergeometric series: Macdonald's hypergeometric series and their Laplace transform

-for arbitrary $\epsilon>0,$ with some constant $C_\epsilon>0$. \end{remark} The domain of convergence of the hypergeometric series $_pK_q$ and $_pF_q$ and their growth estimates \eqref{HypGeoGrowthpq}, \eqref{HypGeoGrowthp<q} are important to obtain from the Laplace transform identities for Jack polynomials in Theorem \ref{master} similar Laplace transform identities for the hypergeometric series.
+The domain of convergence of the hypergeometric series $_pK_q$ and $_pF_q$ and their growth estimates \eqref{HypGeoGrowthpq}, \eqref{HypGeoGrowthp<q} are important to obtain from the Laplace transform identities for Jack polynomials in Theorem \ref{master} similar Laplace transform identities for the hypergeometric series.

-\begin{theorem} Let $\mu \in \C^p$, $\nu \in \C^q$ with $\nu_i \notin \set{0,k,\ldots,k(n-1)}-\N_0$ for all $i=1,\ldots,n$ and let $\mu' \in \C$ with $\text{Re} \,\mu'>\mu_0$. \begin{enumerate} \item If $p<q$, then for all $z,w \in \C^n$ with $\text{Re}\,z>0,$
+\begin{theorem} Let $\mu \in \C^p$, $\nu \in \C^q$ with $\nu_i \notin \set{0,k,\ldots,k(n-1)}-\N_0$ for all $i=1,\ldots,n$ and let $\mu' \in \C$ with $\text{Re} \,\mu'>\mu_0$. \begin{enumerate} \item[\rm{(1)}] If $p<q$, then for all $z,w \in \C^n$ with $\text{Re}\,z>0,$

-\item If $p=q$, then part (1) is valid under the condition $\nrm{w}_\infty\m\nrm{\tfrac{1}{\text{Re}\,z}}_\infty<\tfrac{1}{n}$. \end{enumerate} Moreover, both parts remain valid if ${}_pK_q$ is replaced by ${}_pF_q$. \end{theorem}
+\item[\rm{(2)}] If $p=q$, then part (1) is valid under the condition $\nrm{w}_\infty\m\nrm{\tfrac{1}{\text{Re}\,z}}_\infty<\tfrac{1}{n}$. \end{enumerate} Moreover, both parts remain valid if ${}_pK_q$ is replaced by ${}_pF_q$. \end{theorem}

 \begin{proof} (1) By expanding ${}_pK_q$ into its defining series, this is immediate from the Laplace transform identity of Theorem \ref{master} by interchanging the order of summation and integration.
 We have to justify this interchange.
 Choose $\epsilon>0$ such that $\nrm{w}_\infty\m\nrm{1/\text{Re}\,z}_\infty < \tfrac{1}{\epsilon}$.
 Under these conditions the estimates \eqref{DunklKernelEstimate}, \eqref{HypGeoGrowthpq} and \eqref{HypGeoGrowthp<q} show that